omrezkeypie/FunInput/README.md

 ResetActionKeybinds()
 ```

-Resets all actions keybinds to default. to what is defined in the CreateContexts function call.
+Resets all actions keybinds to default. to what is declared in the CreateContexts function call.

 ```lua
 GetCustomKeybinds() : {[string] : Enum.KeyCode | Enum.UserInputType}